 - The position of the crease (inframammary fold) of the breast

-Your board certified plastic surgeon at Richmond Aesthetic Surgery, Dr. Neil J. Zemmel, will make recommendations based on your unique physique as well as your desired outcome.
+One of our board-certified plastic surgeons at Richmond Aesthetic Surgery, Dr. Neil J. Zemmel or Dr. Karishma Reddy, will make recommendations based on your unique physique as well as your desired outcome.
 Some women seeking breast augmentation prefer a more conservative outcome, while others prefer a more dramatic transformation.
-Dr. Zemmel works with patients who want to achieve final results that range from a conservative B cup to a DD cup.
-Whether you prefer a B cup or a DD cup, Dr. Zemmel will guide you to choose an implant size that will give you a balanced, proportional look or a more augmented look, depending on your preferences.
+Dr. Zemmel and Dr. Reddy workswith patients who want to achieve final results that range from a conservative B cup to a DD cup.
+Whether you prefer a B cup or a DD cup, they will guide you to choose an implant size that will give you a balanced, proportional look or a more augmented look, depending on your preferences.

-There is no “right” or “wrong” choice for the size of your breast implants, which is why Dr. Zemmel will use a number of techniques that allow you to “try on” and “preview” a number of different implant sizes and shapes.
-A form-fitting bra with interchangeable demo implants, as well as the Vectra® 3D Imaging system, can make you more comfortable with your decision when choosing an implant size and often leads to increased satisfaction after the procedure.
-Dr. Zemmel encourages each of his patients to try on a range of implant sizes and shapes so they can make a well-informed choice.
-You will have at least two opportunities to try on implants.
+There is no “right” or “wrong” choice for the size of your breast implants, which is why our surgeons will use a number of techniques that allow you to “try on” and “preview” a number of different implant sizes and shapes.
+A form-fitting bra with interchangeable demo implants can make you more comfortable with your decision when choosing an implant size and often leads to increased satisfaction after the procedure.
+Dr. Zemmel and Dr. Reddy encourage each of their patients to try on a range of implant sizes and shapes so they can make a well-informed choice.
+You will have at least two opportunities to try on breast implants.
 One will take place during your initial consultation, and one will take place during your pre-op visit.

-To learn more about how Dr. Zemmel can help you choose a breast implant size that best meets your individual goals, or to schedule a consultation, please contact us today.
+To learn more about how our surgeons can help you choose a breast implant size that best meets your individual goals, or to schedule a consultation, please contact us today.